-Two to three days before your temperature hits the highest point (ovulation) 12 to 24 hours after ovulation
+- Two to three days before your temperature hits the highest point (ovulation) and 12 to 24 hours after ovulation

 Many things can affect basal body temperature.
 For your chart to be useful, make sure to take your temperature every morning at about the same time.
 Things that can alter your temperature include:

 - Drinking alcohol the night before